NicoAntonelli/Go-fundamentals/readme.md

 ## Simple-API

-Demo of a simple api with a single get that simulates fetching info from virtual wallets, with:
+Demo of a simple api that simulates fetching info from virtual wallets and user creation, with:

 - Error logs
 - Auth middleware with token